RivaD2/reading-notes/coder-Computers.md

 ## What is a Text Editor?
 Do you believe in Magic?
 ##### Okay,okay, so it's not quite magic.
 Text editors will make your life (and coding) easier and here's why:

-  1. They include features like code completion, syntax highlighting, and a variety of themes(Monokai High  Contrast anyone?)
+                    1. They include features like code completion, syntax highlighting, and a variety of themes.
+                (Monokai High  Contrast anyone?)
                     2. They have built in extensions, and trust me, you'll need em'
                     3. They allow you to write code more efficiently and mitigate potential errors
                     4. Choosing one is personal, so go out there and find what gets you excited!

 ## **The Command Line a.k.a.
 The Terminal | What I've Learned**
 ##### On a basic level, here is some info that should clear things up: